 Bergman Island: “An ode to love and artistry”

 Miabrings her ode to love and artistry with Bergman Island, 12 years after Father of My Children won the Special Jury Prize in the Un Certain Regard section of the festival.
 The story takes place on the eponymous island in Fårö, Sweden where acclaimed film director Ingmar Bergman filmed many of his pictures and lived in his later years until his death.
 Couple Chris (Vicky Krieps) and Tony (Tim Roth) travel to do work on their respective scripts.
-He writes with ease and is celebrated and lauded by those on the island; for Tony, it’s a self-inflicting pain that seems to reach only smaller audiences.
+She writes with ease and is celebrated and lauded by those on the island; for Tony, it’s a self-inflicted pain that seems to reach only smaller audiences.
 As they both write and try to search for inspiration from Bergman, two stories blend together to flip reality on its head.

 Bergman Island does not have a UK release date yet.

 Read more reviews from our Cannes Film Festival 2021 coverage here.

 For further information about the event visit the Cannes Film Festival website here.